Get 1 Cr. Life cover at 16 a day*

-Slightly unrelated, there are a few plans which have increased income facility in their structure.
-It means, these term insurance plans offer the benefit of monthly income increase every year.
+Ans: Slightly unrelated, there are a few Plan which have increased income facility in their structure.
+It means, these term insurance Plan offer the benefit of monthly income increase every year.
 For example, HDFC Click2Protect Plus Increasing income, Max Life Increasing Monthly Income Plan, etc.

-Yes, term insurance plans cover death due to natural disaster, like flood, earthquake, storm, etc.
+Ans: Yes, term insurance Plan cover death due to natural disaster, like flood, earthquake, storm, etc.